Sufism: Bayazid Bastami

-Abdul-Qadir Gilani
+Shaykh Abdul Qadir Gilani

-Abdul-Qadir Gilani (1077–1166) was a Mesopotamian-born Hanbali jurist and prominent Sufi scholar based in Baghdad, with Persian roots.
-Qadiriyya was his patronym.
+Shaykh Abdul Qadir Gilani (1077–1166) was a Mesopotamian-born Hanbali jurist and prominent Sufi scholar based in Baghdad, with Persian roots.
 Gilani spent his early life in Na'if, a town just East of Baghdad, also the town of his birth.
 There, he pursued the study of Hanbali law.
 Abu Saeed Mubarak Makhzoomi gave Gilani lessons in fiqh.
 He was given lessons about hadith by Abu Bakr ibn Muzaffar.
 He was given lessons about Tafsir by Abu Muhammad Ja'far, a commentator.
 His Sufi spiritual instructor was Abu'l-Khair Hammad ibn Muslim al-Dabbas.
 After completing his education, Gilani left Baghdad.
 He spent twenty-five years as a reclusive wanderer in the desert regions of Iraq.
 In 1127, Gilani returned to Baghdad and began to preach to the public.
 He joined the teaching staff of the school belonging to his own teacher, Abu Saeed Mubarak Makhzoomi, and was popular with students.
-In the morning he taught hadith and tafsir, and in the afternoon he held discourse on the science of the heart and the virtues of the Quran.
-He is the founder of Qadiri order.
+In the morning he taught hadith and tafsir, and in the afternoon held discourse on the science of the heart and the virtues of the Quran.
+He is the founder of the Qadiriyya order, of which its eponym is his patronym.

 Abul Hasan ash-Shadhili

-Abul Hasan ash-Shadhili (died 1258), the founder of the Shadhiliyya order, introduced dhikr jahri (the remembrance of God out loud, as opposed to the silent dhikr).
-He taught that his followers need not abstain from what Islam has not forbidden, but to be grateful for what God has bestowed upon them, in contrast to the majority of Sufis, who preach to deny oneself and to destroy the ego-self (nafs) "Order of Patience" (Tariqus-Sabr), Shadhiliyya is formulated to be "Order of Gratitude" (Tariqush-Shukr).
+Abul Hasan ash-Shadhili (died 1258) was the founder of the Shadhiliyya order, and introduced dhikr jahri (the remembrance of God out loud, as opposed to the silent dhikr).
+He taught that his followers need not abstain from what Islam has not forbidden, but to be grateful for what God has bestowed upon them, in contrast to the majority of Sufis, who preach to deny oneself and to destroy the ego-self (nafs).
+The "Order of Patience" (Tariqus-Sabr), Shadhiliyya is formulated to be "Order of Gratitude" (Tariqush-Shukr).
 Imam Shadhili also gave eighteen valuable hizbs (litanies) to his followers, out of which the notable Hizb al-Bahr is recited worldwide even today.